-Bill Cosby Defense Rests, Closing Arguments Underway
+Jury Begins Cosby Deliberations as Defense Clings to Doubt

 “We’re not here for Andrea Constand,” defense attorney Brian McMonagle said of the comedian’s accuser in the Montgomery County Court of Common Pleas.

-“We’re here because of them,” McMonagle shouted, pointing at almost 40 reporters sitting in the courtroom, “and they are banging their drum.”
+“We’re here because of them,” McMonagle said, pointing at the 40 or so reporters sitting in the courtroom, “and they are banging their drum.”

 With his client turning 80 years old next month, McMonagle pleaded to the jury for sympathy.
 “We’re talking about all the man’s tomorrows,” he said.